 - 27% had it between their first and second anniversary

 - 25% had it after two years together

 We also asked you what the most awkward money convo was about and by far, it was debt.
 Whether it was owning up to debt, or deciding whether to inherit each other’s, that was the toughest to talk about.

 Nothing good ever came easy, am I right?
 Ha but seriously, if you are coupled-up and putting the convo off, it’s worth getting around to it.

 Money can be a big old pressure-point.
 Research undertaken in 2020 by Relationships Australia found that a third of Aussies surveyed felt money worries had added additional pressures on their relationships.
 Research on love and money done in 2021 also found that 31% of Aussie singles say money was part or all of the cause of their recent breakup.
 Geez Louise.
 On a more positive note, it also found that 62% of Australians in a couple say talking about money with their partner makes them feel better about their finances.
 Sounds pretty good, hey?

 Having a chat about finance doesn’t have to be about getting the goss or admitting what you’re doing ‘wrong’.
 Instead, it can be about getting an understanding of how you both relate to money.
 We all have a money story that drives how we feel about, earn and spend dosh.
-Try to learn about your own money story by keeping an eye on patterns in your income and expenses with an app like Money by Afterpay.
+Try to learn about your own money story by keeping an eye on patterns in your income and expenses.
 Once we have a handle on ours’ and our partner’s money habits, we can yeet the guilt and ride off into the sunset to plan our financial futures together.

 Tips to make it less painful